MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccolorbar-class.md

 ```

 ### Return Value
- Always `FALSE`.
+ Always FALSE.

 ### Remarks
- By default, this method always returns `FALSE`, which means text labels cannot be modified.
+ By default, this method always returns FALSE, which means text labels cannot be modified.
 Override this method to enable modifying text labels.

 ##  <a name="allowshowonlist"></a>  CMFCColorBar::AllowShowOnList
  Indicates whether the color bar control object can appear in a toolbar list during the customization process.